tombedor/tombedor.github.io/resumes/Tom_Bedor_Resume_AI.md

 #### _ML Engineering Manager, Rules Engine_
 **10/2023 - Present**
 - Founded and lead a team of 3 engineers to deploy a new rules engine across Block, enhancing system migration and automation efficiency.
+Leveraged LLM's to automate migration and handle support request
-- **Technologies**: Kotlin, AWS, LLMs (Autogen, MemGPT, Langchain libraries)
+- **Technologies**: Kotlin, AWS, LangChain, Python, LLM's

 #### _ML Engineering Manager, Underwriting and Credit_
 **01/2022 - 10/2023**